FLY WITH ME AS WE EXPLORE MY SPECIAL WORLD: Read, Learn, Enjoy

 To Dance Again

-She was beautiful and elegant in her figure skating dress.
-He was handsome in his perfectly fit costume that sculpted his athletic frame.
-As the meticulously sharpened blade of their ice skates propelled them into the center of the skating arena, both were ready to perform the long program that they’ve been rehearsing, aiming for a spot to qualify in the US National Figure Skating competition.
+She was beautiful and elegant in her figure skating outfit.
+He was handsome in his costume that sculpted his athletic frame.
+They glided smoothly to the center of the arena in white well-polished ice skating shoes to compete at the US National Figure Skating.

-But fate and destiny had a different plan.
-On their way home after a late afternoon practice, William dropped Maggie off to her mother’s veterinary clinic in downtown Seattle.
-As she opened the clinic door, a small brown Labradoodle ran out, into the busy street.
-Maggie instinctively followed and ran after the little canine.
-Unaware of the signal light that turned green in the intersection, when she was about to scoop the dog, a fast Ford Mustang hit her which sent her tumbling down on the sidewalk and landed on her back on the ground.
-When she regained consciousness and opened her eyes, she was already lying on a hospital bed in the recovery room.
-The surgeon who did the operation explained to her that the bone on her left leg was fractured and a steel rod has to be placed to stabilize it.
-Her right knee cap was badly broken and displaced.
-The prognosis of whether she will be able to skate again was indeterminable, depending on how she will heal and respond to physical therapy.
-But even if she will totally heal, there was no guarantee that she will be able to skate again the way she used to.
-She was heart-broken and devastated…she could not accept that this may be the end of her dream, and William’s.
+But fate had a different plan.
+After a late afternoon practice, William dropped Maggie off to her mother’s veterinary clinic.
+As she opened the door, a small brown Labradoodle ran out, into the busy street.
+Maggie instinctively ran after the little canine.
+Unaware of the signal light that turned green in the intersection, a fast Ford Mustang hit her.
+She tumbled on the sidewalk and flat on her back.
+When she regained consciousness, she found herself lying on a hospital bed.
+Her right kneecap was badly broken and displaced.
+Her left leg was fractured and a steel rod was placed to stabilize it.
+There was no guarantee she will be able to skate the way she used to.
+Devastated, she could not accept that it may be the end of her dream, and William’s.

-Time stood still for the both of them.
-No words escaped from their lips; only their hearts spoke the same language of love that they kept within, that never changed even with the passing of time.
-Yes, they each followed a different dream, not the dream that they envisioned to pursue together.
-But the path that they created led them to the direction where they met again, picked up from where they left off, to create the dream that they will share for the rest of their lives.
+Time stood still.
+Only their hearts spoke the same language of love that never changed even with the passing of time.
+Yes, they each followed a dream.
+Not the dream that they envisioned to pursue together.
+But the path that they carved steered them to the journey that they will share for the rest of their lives.

 They exchanged their wedding vows in the skating center where they first met and trained.
-Even in their mid- 30’s, they still are exactly the same perfect pair, who ice danced 10 years ago.
-Indeed, time does not exist for those who love.
+The same perfect pair who ice danced ten years ago.

 Along Memory Lane